 Do any of us with grown up children not dream of grandchildren?
 From the moment they're born, the little beings that will be doted on as the most beautiful and talented in history are welcomed into the world with enormous joy.
 Just wonderful.
 We have more time now because we have either already retired or a lot of responsibilities have simply disappeared as our own children have flown the nest.
 This time is the most precious thing that we can give our grandchildren.
 According to a 2011 study, “The frequency of contact with grandparents is very influential.
 Almost all those who met their grandparents often described these relationships as close.
 On the other hand, among the respondents who very rarely see their grandparents, more than half stated that they were not close to each other."
 It is worth remembering this.
-And regardless of whether you're a grandma or granddad at a distance, or you are grandmother or grandfather nearby, we have one of the most important roles to fulfill in life.
-If we have a good relationship with our adult children, our offspring will allow us to participate in the education of the next generation, enjoy the moments spent together, and pay attention to our advice.
+And regardless of whether you're a grandma or granddad at a distance, or you are grandmother or grandfather nearby, these are perhaps the most important roles to fulfil in life.
+If we have a good relationship with our adult children, they will allow us to participate in the bringing up of the next generation, enjoy the moments spent together, and pay attention to our advice.
 If the relationships aren't as strong, it's worth spending time and energy on improving them.

 What can we do together with our grandchildren?